 A new infrastructure plan was launched for the 2013-14 financial year which will end in 2015-16, which will result in 26 new schools and 46 replacement schools being built, as well as 124 additional Grade R classrooms.
 Under the new plan, 420 schools will also receive maintenance and refurbishment over the next three years.
-This is over and above the 26 new schools, 21 replacement schools, additional classrooms and mobile units delivered between delivered for the 2013 school year, which is far beyond the national norm.
+This is over and above the 26 new schools, 21 replacement schools, additional classrooms and mobile units delivered between 2010 and April 2013, which has benefited over 57 000 learners.

+As far as textbooks are concerned, Mr Speaker, 1,6 million textbooks have also been delivered for the 2013 school year, which is far beyond the national norm.
 Through this programme, in the last two years, learners have received Maths textbooks and readers free of charge in Grades 1 to 3 and textbooks in every core subject in Grades 4, 5, 6 and 12.